rapid7/insightconnect-plugins/tsv/help.md

 # Description

 [Tab Separated Value](https://en.wikipedia.org/wiki/Tab-separated_values) (TSV) is a common format to express data.
-This plugin allows one to extract fields from TSV strings and files.
+This plugin allows one to extract fields from TSV strings and files, streamlining your data processing within a workflow.

 # Key Features

-* Extract fields
+* Extract fields from TSV data

 # Requirements